 MercadoLibre is contributing to and benefitting from Latin America’s growing e-commerce community, a region with more than 635 million people and one of the fastest-growing internet penetration rates globally.

-Like the other fintech companies, MercadoLibre experienced immense growth during the pandemic.
+Like the other fintech companies, MercadoLibre experienced immense growth over the last two years.

 In 2019, PayPal made a strategic investment in MercadoLibre with an equity stake worth $750 million.